PeterMarshall29/book1/_sources/jupyternotebooks/firstprogram.md

 :label: solutiona1

 - A semicolon is required need at the end of each statement – exceptions `include`, `includes` and after `{` or `}`.
-- `cout` is not part of the **c++ core language** and comes instead from the **Standard Library**.
+- `cout` is not part of the **C++ core language** and comes instead from the **Standard Library**.

-`std::` denotes the namespace that `cout` belongs to (similar to a folder designation, provided you have included it).
+`std::` denotes the namespace that `cout` belongs to (like a folder designation, provided you have ‘included’ the required library component).
-- To include components of the standard library angle brackets `<>` are used, but we can also include additional code written by the programmer in {doc}`**header files** <../jupyternotebooks/header_files>`, which are included using speechmarks `""`, i.e. `#include "myheaderfile.h"`.
+- To include components of the standard library angle brackets `<>` are used, but we can also include additional code written by the programmer in {doc}`**header files** <../jupyternotebooks/header_files>`, which are included using speech marks `""`, i.e. `#include "myheaderfile.h"`.
 - Any number you return is converted to an integer, so a float is fine, but a string literal will cause failure.
 The returned value is reported to whoever called the function, in the case of main() the system is the caller.
-In linux the returned value is used to confirm successful termination, 0 indicated success – anything else failure.
+In Linux the returned value is used to confirm successful termination, 0 indicated success – anything else failure.
 - This is usually only possible in the main function, but not on every platform.
 - Whitespace is ignored in C++ - not true in other languages!
 - C++ is {term}`case sensitive`.